wingarmac/software-install/README.md

 - It has an option to update the Ubuntu kernel to its last release
 - It has a menu to install additional software from a text-list and also 3th party software I like to use that uses deb packages to be installed.

-I also added an option to check for updates and upgrades automatically in combination with what needs to be done.
-Same thing for a reboot option in the problem-solver.sh - because the sound fix requires a reboot to apply.
+I also added an option to check for updates and upgrades automatically in combination with what needs to be done and for a reboot option in the problem-solver.sh as a requirement for the sound fix in Ubuntu.

 Usage:
 ---